mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 interacting with LLMs and their limitations seems to be re-written every few months.

-This post will focus on what I call "requirements-circumventing behavior" in LLMs as it relates to effective Haskell.
+This post will focus on what I call "constraint-evading behavior" in LLMs as it relates to effective Haskell.

 [agentic]: https://blog.jle.im/entries/tagged/agentic.html